drupalspec/tointerview/javascript-task/Readme.md

 ## ToDo Javascript task
 > This task is easy, can takes 15-20 minutes.

-1. Fix null in console.log
+1. Show/hide modal block when user click by open/close buttons

-2. Show/hide modal block when user click by open/close buttons
+> Whrite your code in main.js